Volkswagen Passat (B2)

 The Volkswagen Passat (B2) is an automobile which was produced by German manufacturer Volkswagen from 1981 to 1988.
-It was the second generation of the Volkswagen Passat.
-The platform was slightly longer than the preceding Passat (B1).
+It was the second generation of the Volkswagen Passat, which platform was slightly longer than the preceding Passat (B1).
 As with the previous generation, it was based on the platform of the Audi 80; the corresponding B2 version of which had been already launched in 1978.
 The Santana was also manufactured in China, Brazil, Mexico (as the Corsar, from 1984 and 1988) and Argentina (as the Carat between 1987 and 1991).
 In Brazil, the Santana station wagon was sold as the Quantum.
 In the United States, both the Santana sedan and station wagon were sold as the Quantum.
 The Passat saloon and estate were produced in South Africa for their local market until 1987.
-The production of Passat B2 in China ended in 2013.
+The production of Passat B2 in China ended in January 2013.

 History

-Body configurations for the Passat B2 included hatchback, Variant (estate/wagon), and a three-box saloon which, until the 1985 facelift, was marketed as the Volkswagen Santana in Europe.
+The body configurations for the Passat B2 included hatchback, Variant (estate/wagon), and a three-box saloon which, until the 1985 facelift, was marketed as the Volkswagen Santana in Europe.
 In most markets, the equipment levels were renamed from L/LS/GLS to CL/GL/CD.
 The four-wheel drive Syncro Variant was introduced in April 1984, initially only with the 2-litre five-cylinder engine.
 In August, the more powerful 2.2-litre option was added.

 Like the previous generation, the B2 Passat was mainly sold with four-cylinder petrol and diesel engines.
 Unlike its predecessor, however, top-of the line versions received five-cylinder Audi or VW engines of 1.9–2.2 litres.
-In addition to four- and five-speed manuals and three-speed automatic gearboxes, the Passat/Santana was also available with the Volkswagen concern's interesting 4+E transmission.
+In addition to four- and five-speed manuals and three-speed automatic gearboxes, the Passat/Santana was also available with Volkswagen's interesting 4+E transmission.
 This, also called the "Formel E", had an overdrive fourth and an even taller fifth gear, which combined with a freewheeling mechanism to provide better gas mileage but less impressive performance.
 Originally, this was the only five-speed transmission offered with the Passat B2.
 An automatic stop/start was also available in some markets.

 The four-wheel drive system used in the Passat Variant Syncro shared the mechanics of the Audi 80 quattro rather than the Volkswagen Golf Syncro.
 When first shown, at the 1983 Frankfurt Motor Show, the car was meant to be called the "Passat Tetra".
 The Syncro's bottom plate was almost entirely different, requiring a transmission tunnel, a relocated gas tank, and no spare tire well (to make room for the complex rear axle assembly).
 Unlike the related Audi 80 quattro which used a reversed front wheel setup, the rear-axle was an adapted Volkswagen Transporter unit which enabled retaining a flat loading floor.
 Only the more popular estate was deemed worthy of reengineering, so as to not offer direct competition with the sedan-only Audi 80 quattro.
 Syncro was also available in the American market, only with the five-cylinder engine.